nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/post ideas.md

 ## Interviewing:
 What do I need to know as an interviewee going for a dev job? - big question, depends on job - lots of cheat sheets?
 How to interview developers!
+  * when submitting code tests: try and work out what kind of project/ setup/ thing the interviewer is after - if they are asking for an algorithm + tests, don't give them a full stack application - because you've just asked them to read code they don't want to read.
+If you really want to show off somehting, maybe submit 2 projects: "test-solution" and "test-solution-extra-credit-fullstack-example" so it's up to them if they want to look at the extra credit.
+Also, please please don't submit code that you don't understand yourself! definitely don't do extra credit work if it isn't top quality.
+KISS. (reference raganwald article on coding tests )

 ## team leading:
 conways law - an analysis with some case studies